Essential Truss Types for Efficient Residential Construction

 Gable Truss: A familiar choice, suitable for short to moderate spans.

-Fink trusses: are a common choice for residential and commercial buildings.
+Fink trusses: A common choice for residential and commercial buildings.
 They have spans of up to 25 meters/85 feet.

 Attic Truss: Complex design for extra attic space, with spans of up to 30 meters/98 feet.